 Choose the right plants

-Not all plants grow tall enough to cover your pergola, and you’ll need plants that will not only grow tall enough to cover the cross beams as well as the posts, but also that have naturally curling stems that will grip the wood as it grows.
+Not all plants grow tall enough to cover your pergola.
+You’ll need plants that will not only grow tall enough to cover the cross beams and posts, but also that have naturally curling stems that will grip the wood as it grows.
 The best plants for growing with a pergola in Calgary include:

 - Roses – these are one of the classic plants for pergolas because they are instantly recognizable by your guests, and the soft pastel tones set a romantic backdrop to your furniture.
 They have a relaxing aroma and pull in plenty of interesting wildlife and insects.

 - Clematis – this speedy climber lends itself to pergola growing as it twists around anything solid that it touches.
 It flowers beautifully all the way along the plant, meaning that your pergola will quickly become hidden in purples and whites during the blooming season.

 - Honeysuckle – honeysuckle plants have a heady aroma that people often associate with the countryside and childhood.
 Be warned — these plants are enormous, and a single bush can be trained to cover your entire pergola.